TrilonIO/aspnetcore-angular-universal/README.md

 ## Fully functional - 4.0 merged 3/30/2017 - tweaking Master to add in previous features

-> Looking for the older 2.x branch?
-Go [here](https://github.com/MarkPieszak/aspnetcore-angular2-universal/tree/old-2.x-universal-branch)
+> There may be issues here and there so please create an Issue or PR if you'd like!

 <p align="center">
     <img src="./docs/architecture.png" alt="ASP.NET Core Angular 2+ Starter" title="ASP.NET Core Angular 2+ Starter">
 </p>

+> Looking for the older 2.x branch?
+Go [here](https://github.com/MarkPieszak/aspnetcore-angular2-universal/tree/old-2.x-universal-branch)

 ### Merged 3/30/2017 - TO-DO List: